codeeno/dots-windows/README.md

 ## Fan control config

 This repository contains a config file for [Fan Control](https://getfancontrol.com/).
 The main reason for using it over setting up the fan curve in BIOS is to be able to use the `mix` function which Fan Control provides.
-This enables me to base the curve for my case fans to either the CPU or the GPU sensors, whichever is higher.
+This enables me to base the curve for my case fans on both the CPU and GPU sensors at the same time (based on whichever is higher).

 To set up the profile, it's easiest to simply load the `config.json` inside the program using the path to this repo.
 That way, if the config is updated, we can directly do a commit to version the change.